There are several programs to support members of the community that are impacted by PFAS contamination. Details can be found under the headings below.

 The Defence Asbestos and Hazardous Chemicals Exposure Scheme (DAHCES) is open to current and former employees of the Department of Defence and former ADF personnel (including Cadets), who suspect that they have been exposed to asbestos or a chemical (including PFAS) as a result of their employment with Defence.

-If an individual or business considers that they have suffered a loss or injury as a consequence of Defence activities, it is open to that individual or business to make a claim.
-Each claim should identify:
+If you consider that you or your business has suffered loss or damage as a consequence of Defence activities involving PFAS, it is open to you to make a legal claim to Defence.
+Your claim should detail:

 The claimant should attach any relevant documentation to support their claim, whether they use the claim form or not.
 Once a claim is received and considered by Defence, the claimant may be requested to provide further documentation.